Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Numerical experiments

 \subsubsection{Strength in Heterophilic Hypergraphs}

 The Senate dataset is a prime example of a heterophilic hypergraph, where nodes connected by hyperedges typically exhibit highly dissimilar attributes.
 This low CE homophily value indicates that, unlike traditional graphs where connected nodes tend to share similar features, the relationships between connected nodes in the Senate dataset are more complex and varied.
-The dataset contains political entities with diverse attributes (e.g., political affiliations, and voting behaviors), and the connections between them are sparse, making it challenging for conventional models that assume homophily.
+The dataset contains political entities with diverse attributes (e.g., political affiliations and voting behaviors), and the connections between them are sparse, making it challenging for conventional models that assume homophily.

 In this context, HNSD excels by leveraging a sheaf-based diffusion mechanism that is particularly well-suited for heterophilic settings.
-Unlike traditional methods that rely on fixed node features, HNSD dynamically learns the sheaf stalks through an MLP layer, enabling the model to incorporate high-order structural information into the node representations.
+HNSD dynamically learns the sheaf stalks through an MLP layer, enabling the model to incorporate high-order structural information into the node representations.
 This allows the model to capture intricate relationships between nodes and hyperedges, even when the nodes themselves are dissimilar in attributes.
 The restriction map within the sheaf framework further enhances information propagation, ensuring that even dissimilar nodes within the same hyperedge can influence each other effectively.

 Thus, HNSD's ability to learn node-sensitive dynamics and model higher-order relationships provides a significant advantage in the Senate dataset.
 By integrating sheaf-theoretic principles with node-specific diffusion, HNSD outperforms existing methods in handling heterophilic interactions, leading to a 3.80\% performance boost over the second-best model, SheafHyperGNN.
 This demonstrates that HNSD is particularly adept at handling real-world hypergraphs with irregular topologies and heterogeneous attributes, making it a strong contender for complex datasets like the Senate dataset.